just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/Binary-Numbers.rst

     Your teacher may choose to have you do some or all of the activities below:
     <ol>
     <li>Your class can act out binary conversion using the <a href="https://docs.google.com/document/d/1okQhwTYVLcXN13QioAH71VUhw5e88vxYZ4sVXvSPANY/edit?usp=sharing" target="_blank">Binary Dot Cards</a>.
 Have the class call out a decimal number and have the 5 students with the binary dot cards figure out the equivalent binary number to show.</li>
     <li>Try the  Binary Converter in reverse.
-In pairs, have one partner call out a number in base 10 from 0 to 255 (remember that the highest number that you can make with x bits is 2<sup>x</sup> - 1), and have the other partner click on the binary digits below to figure out that number in binary. <br/>
+In pairs, have one partner call out a number in <span class="hover vocab yui-wk-div" data-id='base'>base</span> 10 from 0 to 255 (remember that the highest number that you can make with x bits is 2<sup>x</sup> - 1), and have the other partner click on the binary digits below to figure out that number in binary. <br/>
     <iframe height="400" src="https://mobile-csp.org/webapps/numbers/binaryConverter.html" style="border: 0;" title="" width="650"></iframe></li>
     <li>Complete the first two columns in the second page of the  <a href="https://docs.google.com/document/d/10aNql-sT9f8-mKXAEBwA6vhpseB6WIzskWYFiRQYXy0/copy" target="_blank">binary/hex worksheet</a> that you may have printed out in the last activity.
 (Skip over rows that do not have anything written in the decimal or binary columns.
 You will finish the hex column of this worksheet in the next section).
 If you print this out double-sided, you can cut the 1's into tabs and flip them over to create a paper binary converter tool to help you with your calculations.